Sarrez/CodeMastermindHQ/docs/javascript-mastery/intro-javascript.md

      - JavaScript can handle asynchronous operations, such as making HTTP requests or fetching data from servers.
      - It supports object-oriented programming paradigms.
      - JavaScript has a wide range of built-in objects and functions, providing a rich set of functionalities.
-     - It has a vibrant and active community, with numerous libraries and frameworks available.
-     - JavaScript is continuously evolving, with new features and updates introduced through ECMAScript specifications.

    - **Role and importance of JavaScript in web development:**
      - JavaScript is a fundamental language for front-end web development, enabling client-side interactivity and dynamic content.